 Live Feed Options

 Roku devices are an easy and affordable solution to stream media to a TV.
 Roku offers a handful of products.
-Any of their devices will allow you to stream the event in HD or SD video from a free Harvest Roku channel.
+Any of their devices will allow you to stream the event from a free, private Harvest America Roku channel.

 Free-to-Air (FTA) satellite consists of a commercially available satellite dish and receiver installed at your host location.
 Many churches already have FTA satellite technology installed, but may need to point their dish to the correct satellite.